gigatonengine/GIGATON-ENGINE/README.md

 # GIGATON-ENGINE
 Vanilla Biscuit's visual coding game engine, this is a proprietary engine, redistribution is prohibited and 3rd party branches are not allowed.
-Engine modification is allowed but does not invalidate royalty obligations defined by terms of service. read LICENSE.md, by using the engine you agree to the terms and conditions. { the royalty is 1% after 10'000 USD individual product revenue, it is measured on a per product basis not gross profit }
+Engine modification is allowed but does not invalidate royalty obligations defined by terms of service. read LICENSE.md, by using the engine you agree to the terms and conditions. { the royalty is 1% after 10'000 USD individual product revenue, it is measured on a per product basis}

 This engine is intended to make game development more accessible and affordable for everyone, coded in RUST using Vulkan Graphics API, this engine uses a node based system where users can connect pins like many other visual coding systems, however we plan to make it a very flexible and modular system that lets users easily implement and share code amongst each other natively for quicker game development cycles.